-Israeli authorities say the three abducted, beat and burned Mohammed Abu Khedair, 16, "only because he was an Arab," the Jerusalem district attorney said.
-Abu Khedair's body was found in a Jerusalem forest on the morning of July 2.
+Israeli authorities say the three abducted, beat and burned Mohammed Abu Khdeir, 16, "only because he was an Arab," the Jerusalem district attorney said.
+Abu Khdeir's body was found in a Jerusalem forest on the morning of July 2.

 Prosecutors allege the killing was retaliation for the deaths of three Israeli teens whose bodies were found in the West Bank in late June.

 "The indictment (that was) filed elaborates on a serious and shocking racist act carried out against (an) innocent boy," the attorney general's office said.